 With these results, you can follow a structured programme - whether that's designed by us or carried out independently - knowing it's based on accurate information rather than guesswork.
 After 3-6 months, you can return for a repeat assessment to see exactly how your numbers have changed, giving you concrete evidence of progress and helping you redefine your next training goals.

 Our Performance Testing and Training service uses industry-leading technology to give you a complete, data-driven understanding of how your body performs.
 Using tools such as VALD Force Decks, grip and muscle strength dynamometry, functional movement screening, gait analysis, InBody body composition testing, VO₂ max testing, and metabolic rate assessments, we can accurately identify strengths, weaknesses, and opportunities for improvement.
-This detailed insight allows us to build targeted training plans that maximise performance, reduce injury risk, and help you progress with clarity and confidence.

 Image